amanarora9848/unige-rt1-assignment1/README.md

 2. **Large sample size**: the sample size is 100, which is much greater than 30.
 3. **Normality**: sample size is large so central limit theorem applies (distribution of sample mean is approximately normal).
 4. **Independence**: the runs of each assignment are executed independently.
 5. **Known population variance**: for classic Z-test we'd assume to know the population variance, but in this case we don't.
-However, for proportions Z-test, instead, we compare the proportions of successes for the two implementations, and the formula for the Z statistic takes into account the observed proportions and the sample size, rather than requiring a known population variance.
+For proportions Z-test, instead, we compare the proportions of successes for the two implementations, and the formula for the Z statistic takes into account the observed proportions and the sample size, rather than requiring a known population variance.
+6. **"Each population is at least 20 times as big as its sample"**: It is reasonable to assume that the population of all possible runs of the algorithm is much larger than 100 since the environment is randomized, and practically can be considered infinite.

+In my case, I dealt with  two binary outcomes (success or failure) from two algorithms, so the **Z-test for two proportions** was more directly applicable, also given that this gave me a sense of <i>directionality</i>.
+If instead I used the **Chi-Squared test**, it would yield the same conclusion because for a 2x2 contingency table, the square of the Z-score equals the Chi-square statistic.

 ```python